CS-724 / 2 credits

 Important concepts to start the course

-Knowledge of algorithm design and programming.
+Knowledge of digital circuits, data structures and algorithms, and programming.

 By the end of the course, the student must be able to: